inBeat/inbeat-website/content/top-influencers/tiktok/gaming/argentina/_index.md

 ---
-title: Top 10 Gaming TikTok Influencers In Argentina In 2022
+title: Top 10 Gaming TikTok Influencers In Argentina In 2023
 description: >-
-  Find top gaming TikTok influencers in Argentina in 2022.
-Most popular hashtags: #parati #fyp #foryou #gaming.
+  Find top gaming TikTok influencers in Argentina in 2023.
+Most popular hashtags: #parati #fyp #foryou #foryoupage.
 platform: TikTok
-hits: 35
+hits: 26
-text_top: Identify the most popular TikTok accounts on inBeat.
+text_top: See the best TikTok accounts on inBeat.
-text_bottom: Our search engine has 35 TikTok influencers like this in Argentina for you to pitch.
+text_bottom: Our database has 26 TikTok influencers like this in Argentina for you to connect with.
 profiles:
   - username: "airsoftbb"
     fullname: >-